jvandeus/HackmasterCharGen/README.md

 This project is not fully functional at the moment.
 It is a work-in-progress.

 A database containing the data needed to run the program is currently not online.
 When set up properly using a simulated MySQL server, the program will allow you to roll the statistics for the character and chose a class.

+Co-Authored by Joe Van Deucen and Steven Osowski